 ‘The Hobbit: The Desolation of Smaug’ is currently playing in cinemas.

-Watch trailer for ‘The Hobbit: The Desolation of Smaug’
+Read our ‘The Hobbit: The Desolation of Smaug’ review